 "You asked me to give up my room," I absently retorted; my eyes widening in disbelief that I had spoken so challengingly to my father.

 His face went livid with suppressed anger, "Cook, would you excuse us a moment," he said though his eyes were fixed on me.
 I couldn't hide the fear in my face, "You should be afraid," his voice twinged with cruelty.

 He clenched his fist to his forehead and took a deep breath to master his temper.
 When he looked up nearly all his anger was gone.
 I felt dizzy as we stood facing one another and a wave of déjà vu swept over me.
 It was that look again, that needy, sickly look.
 My father suddenly appeared very much like he had the last time he was home; pale, anxious and there, there was that unmistakable mark on his neck again.

 He took a step towards me and grasped my elbows, "I need you to do this for me, Vivienne.
 I need you to make a fine impression on our guests.
-There is much depending on this visit and how well it goes," he peered earnestly into my eyes.
+There is a great deal depending on this visit and how well it goes," he peered earnestly into my eyes.